Don't want the long explanation?

 Every App Registration automatically creates a Service Principal in the same tenant.

-That Service Principal is what you see as an Enterprise Application.
+That Service Principal is what you see as the Enterprise Application.

 |---|---|